AbhishekMankame/coursera_answer/README.md

 # coursera_answer
-This is the solution of the assignment in one of the coursera course
+this is the solution of the assignment in one of the coursera course.